Cherry Shrimp Molting Problems: How To Deal With Those?

 What does a shrimp molt look like?

 A shrimp molt looks like a translucent, empty exoskeleton of the shrimp that has shed it.
-The size of the molt will depend on the size of the shrimp that molted, and it may be difficult to differentiate between a molt and a dead shrimp.
+The size of the molt will depend on the size of the shrimp that is molted, and it may be difficult to differentiate between a molt and a dead shrimp.

 However, a molt will look whitish & translucent, while a dead shrimp will turn opaque, milky, or pinkish in color.